calekochenour/remote-sensing-textbook/content/_build/html/_sources/04-intermediate/chapter18-image-region-statistics.md

   var cloudShadowBitMask = (1 << 3); // 1000 in base 2
   var cloudsBitMask = (1 << 5); // 100000 in base 2

-  // Get the pixel QA band.
+  // Get the pixel QA band
   var qa = image.select('pixel_qa');

   // Both flags should be set to zero, indicating clear conditions